 LAST-MINUTE TIPS FOR YOUR LIFE INSURANCE MEDICAL EXAMINATION

 If your paramed is scheduled for tomorrow, don’t worry!
 These tips will help you do your absolute best on your exam.

 Water flushes out unnecessary traces of toxins and chemicals from your system.
 It cleanses your digestive system and helps your urinary tracts rid off excess salts.
 Water helps you increase blood flow and makes it easy for you to produce a urine specimen to be used for your medical examination.

-If you are a huge fan of pizza, popcorns, potato chips and fries, then you might want to avoid them.
-A week before your medical examination, it is best cut back on your sodiums and sugars.
+If you are a huge fan of pizza, popcorn, potato chips, and fries, then you might want to avoid them.
+A week before your medical examination, it is best to cut back on your sodiums and sugars.
 Fatty diet, specifically red meat, should take the back seat too.

 Having a trace of alcohol in your bloodstream can stain your medical records.
-You will be marked to have a problem with alcoholism, and might lead to your premium’s increase.
-It is best to not consume alcohol a week before your medical exam.
+You will be marked to have a problem with alcoholism and might lead to your premium increase.
+It is best to not consume alcohol a few days before your medical exam.

 You Must Follow The Fasting Rule

 Do not eat on the examination date.
 It’s recommended that you don’t eat for at least 12 hours before your exams that involve taking samples of your blood.
 The food you ingest can distort your results.
 Not eating 12 hours before your examination is the last chance you get to cleanse your blood and keep your weight minimal.
 This will help you get cheaper premiums and will make it easy for you to ace your medical examination.